nic0michael/nic0michael/README.md

 ### 3.6 Producing Docker Containers
 There is also a section showing two ways to "Dockerize" ones project to run as a Docker container and use Portainer to manage ones Docker containers.

-### A unique Design Pattern for optimizing Spring Boot Micro services
+### 3.7 A unique Design Pattern for optimizing Spring Boot Micro services
 This project features a Micro Service Design Pattern to optimize the Unit Testing [For more information click this link](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/DesignPattern.md).

 ## 4. Commercial Projects
 In GitHub we have published  Commercial Projects with Opensource code.
-I am the architect of Open Source projects in my repositories and worked with other developers and even an ex IBM Senior Architect.
+I am the architect of most of these Open Source projects in my repositories and worked with other developers and even an ex IBM Senior Architect.

 <!--